juhyeonkim95/MitsubaDopplerToF/README.md

 Doppler Time-of-Flight Renderer
 ===================================
 ## About
-This is Mitsuba0.5 implementation of "Doppler Time-of-Rendering" submitted to SIGGRAPH Asia 2023.
+This repository is the official implementation of "Doppler Time-of-Flight Rendering" by Juhyeon Kim, Wojciech Jarosz, Ioannis Gkioulekas, Adithya Pediredla (SIGGRAPH Asia 2023, journal paper).
-Please also check Mitsuba3 implementation at []here.
+Please also check Mitsuba3 implementation at [here](https://github.com/juhyeonkim95/Mitsuba3ToFRenderer).

-New integrator named `tofpath`, `tofantitheticpath`, `tofanalyticpath`  is added.
-Each is used for uniform/stratified, antithetic sampling and analytic integration.
+## Install

-To compile, follow the original Mitsuba0.5's compliation guide.
+To compile, follow the original Mitsuba0.5's compliation guide at [here](https://github.com/mitsuba-renderer/mitsuba).

-Instead of default float precision, please use `config_double.py'.
+Instead of default float precision, please use double precision (`config_double.py`).

+## Parameter Explanation
+New integrator named `dopplertofpath` is added.
-Followings are some input parameters.
+Followings are explanation for each parameter.

 ### ToF Related
 * `time` : Exposure time in sec. (default : 0.0015)
 * `w_g` : Illumination frequency in MHz. (default : 30)
 * `w_s` : Sensor frequency in MHz. (default : 30)